 Performing an Advanced Deployment

-There are two different ways to conduct the Advanced Deployment procedure:
+There are several ways to conduct the Advanced Deployment procedure:

 •By relying on the dedicated user interface.